repoze/repoze.who/README.txt

     The user id provided by an authenticator is eventually passed to downstream WSGI applications in the "REMOTE_USER' environment variable.
+Additionally, the "identity" of the user (as provided by the identifier from whence the identity came) is passed along to downstream application in the 'repoze.pam.identity' environment variable.

+  Metadata Provider Plugins

+    You may register a plugin as willing to act as a "metadata provider" (aka mdprovider).
+Metadata provider plugins are responsible for computing and returning information related to a user id.
+This information is passed on to the backend application within an authenticated identity.

   Challenger Plugins